willi-felix/Surfat-DNS-Manager-Bot/README.md

 ## How to use
 ### Add variables in the source code
 *1.* SQLiteCloud database with variable ```SQLITECLOUD_CONNECTION_STRING```
 Go to https://sqlitecloud.io, create an account and create a Project, then create a New Database, after creating it as {database_name}.sqlite.
-Then, click the Connect button and select the newly created Database and click the Copy button in the Connection String line
+Then, click the Connect button and select the newly created Database and click the Copy button in the Connection String line and add that segment into the source code.